jesshohohoho/learnyloopy/UserGuide.md

 <a id="smart-learning"></a>
 ## 🧠 Smart Learning

 Smart learning is a virtual tutor platform to provide incentive revision based on the uploaded study materials.
-To use this feature, it is neccessary to provide your own study materials from your lecturer/teacher via format of .pdf, .txt or .docx.
+To use this feature, it is crucial to provide your own study materials in specified format (.pdf, .txt or .docx).
 The intention of doing so is to give specific and reliable outcome from the LLM for revision purposes.
-The performance in mock test and study time will be stored and visualize in the [Past Performance Dashboard](#past-performance-dashboard).
+The performance in mock test and study time will be stored and visualized in the [Past Performance Dashboard](#past-performance-dashboard).

-To reach out this feature, click the icon of smart learning as shown in the sidebar.
+To access this feature, click the icon below in the sidebar.

 <table>
   <tr>